waynodiablo/Oystercard/pills/javascript&JasminePill.md

 ## An aside on function(){}

-Function has multiple uses in Javascript - and since we are Rubyists first and foremost, let's consider that this one keyword effectively equates to the following in Ruby:
+Function has multiple uses in Javascript - and since we are Rubyists first and foremost, let's consider that this one keyword can be used to create versions of all the following in Ruby:

-#### class
+#### Ruby 'class' creation of object factories becomes:
 ```javascript
 var Classname = function () {};
 ```
-_Some debate exists on the best way to declare function this way, but this is the best practice according to [John Resig...](http://ejohn.org/blog/javascript-as-a-first-language/)_
+_Some debate exists on the best way to declare function this way, but this is the best practice according to [John Resig ...](http://ejohn.org/blog/javascript-as-a-first-language/)_  Note also that JavaScript does not have 'classes' in the same way as Ruby, however for the moment you can think of the functions as being able to act as 'object factories' in the same way that classes are 'object factories' in Ruby.

-#### do
+#### Ruby 'do ... end' blocks becomes:
 ```javascript
 methodName(function() {
 // codeblock goes here
 });
 ```

-#### def
+#### Ruby 'def' definition of methods becomes:
 ```javascript
 Classname.prototype.methodName(function() {
 // codeblock goes here
 });
 ```

 When you consider that, is it any wonder that Javascript code seems littered with the word 'function'?
 If you would like more background reading, now would be an excellent time to peruse the [js_functions pill](https://github.com/makersacademy/course/blob/master/pills/js_functions.md) in the Makers Course repository.

 ### Back to Javabuzz